App store ranking factors: App Store vs. Google Play

 Google Tags functions similarly to categories in App Store.
 You can pick up to 5 tags for your app from a predefined list.
 Then Google will use your selected tags to categorize your app.
-Although this has no direct affect on your Google Play ranking, it certainly does help the algorithm rank you app for the right keywords.
+Although this has no direct effect on your Google Play ranking, it certainly does help the algorithm rank your app for the right keywords.

 The rumor is that Google Play includes some SEO strategies in their search ranking.

 However, having more places where people can discover your app is never a bad thing.
 The better web SEO you have, the more people are finding and downloading your app, and the higher you will rank in Google Play.
 So make sure you’re at least linking to your app from your website.

 Differences for app videos on Google Play Store and Apple App Store

 Differences in iOS & Android ASO You Need to Know (Google Play vs. App Store)